winscripter/ContentDotNet/README.md

 ﻿# ContentDotNet
-> [!NOTE]
-> Development is ongoing!
-We're currently refactoring some components into a separate library
-> (which handles H.264 arithmetic coding).
-Once that's complete, ContentDotNet will integrate it
-> and continue evolving with new features.
-> Thanks for your patience and stay tuned! 🎉

 ContentDotNet is a cross-platform, open-source, managed framework for C# to read/write videos, audios, images and other multimedia.
 It allows reading them, creating them, and inspecting or editing their contents.
 It provides a user-friendly API.
 It does not use any native libraries; everything is C#.